rhman-ibrahim/rhman-ibrahim/README.md

   each provides a separate, complete functionality.

-- To realize, I developed **Petrichor**, an ecosystem designed to streamline development,
+- To realize, I developed **Petrichor** as an ecosystem designed to streamline

-  as that each part within serves as a key building block.
+  development, as that each part within serves as a key building block.

 - Enabling greater focus on creating new features.